 It is used in shampoos and conditioners as it can increase hair growth.

-Dried parts of spirulina have a rich content of carbohydrates, essential amino acids, essential fatty acids, minerals, proteins, carotenoids, vitamin A, B6, B12, and fat.
-It has higher levels of iron.
+Dried parts of spirulina have a rich content of carbohydrates, essential amino acids, essential fatty acids, minerals, proteins, carotenoids, vitamins A, B6, B12, and fat.
+In addition, it has high levels of iron.

 One single spoon of dried spirulina has the following contents:

-People are known to lose weight if they reduce the food intake along with few exercises.
-Spirulina is a low-calorie food item that contains a lot of nutrition in it.
-A study was conducted in 2016, which showed that spirulina has better quality effects in weight loss.
+People are known to lose weight if they reduce their food intake along with a few exercises.
+Spirulina is a low-calorie food item with a lot of nutrition.
+A study was conducted in 2016, which showed that spirulina has better quality effects on weight loss.
 Also, people who were obese were told to consume spirulina continuously for three months.
-All the people involved in this study had a drastic improvement in their body mass index.
+As a result, all the people involved in this study drastically improved their body mass index.

-Spirulina reduces the appetite and elevates your energy level, as it is rich in protein and fiber and it gives satiety with a regular size meal.
-So you feel full after eating a limited amount of food and do not overeat.
+Spirulina reduces the appetite and elevates the energy level, as it is rich in protein and fiber and gives satiety with a regular meal.
+So a person may feel full after eating a limited amount of food and not overeat.

 Spirulina helps in the management of diabetes.
-High fasting blood sugar is a common aspect seen in people with type 1 and types 2 diabetes.
-In 2017, a study was conducted in mice.
-The results of this study showed significant results.
+High fasting blood sugar is common in people with type 1 and type 2 diabetes.
+In 2017, a study was conducted on mice.
+The results of this study were significant.
 When spirulina was injected into the mice, the levels of blood sugar were reduced.
 There were also higher levels of insulin and enhanced liver enzyme functions.

 Spirulina does an excellent job of enhancing a person’s body metabolism.
-Having a high metabolic function can increase your stamina and makes you feel energetic and fresh all the time.
-Both the anabolism and catabolism rate is increased, so there will be a huge possibility of weight loss.
+Having a high metabolic function can increase stamina and make a person feel energetic and fresh.
+In addition, the anabolism and catabolism rates get increased, so weight loss would be a huge possibility.

-If a person has allergies to dust, pollen grains, and pets, allergic reactions might be severe.
-This is called allergic rhinitis.
-It is known to relieve nasal congestion.
+If a person has allergies to dust, pollen grains, and pets, the person may suffer from allergic rhinitis.
+Spirulina is known to relieve nasal congestion.
 It can also reduce itching, sneezing, and runny nose.

 Prevents Heart Disease:

-It is true that the rate of heart disease is increasing all throughout the world.
+The rate of heart disease is indeed increasing throughout the world.
 High blood pressure and high cholesterol levels are both associated with heart disease.
-As spirulina has the capacity to reduce both of these risk factors, it is having the ability to prevent heart disease.
+As spirulina has the capacity to reduce both of these risk factors, it has the ability to prevent heart disease.

 Spirulina has anti-cancer properties.
 It can reduce the size of the tumor.
 It can make precancerous and cancerous lesions disappear.

 Spirulina had anti-toxicity.
-It could counteract with the pollutants in the body.
-Drinking water may not be clean all the time and there are chances of pollution.
+It could counteract the pollutants in the body.
+Drinking water may only be clean sometimes, and there are chances of pollution.
 It is used in the treatment of pollutant poisoning.

 Mental Health Support: